Invest in your career with our Navigation Assessor online course.

 - Preparing an effective report.

-Who is this course aimed at?
-Personnel requiring to demonstrate they hold a qualification to be able to conduct navigation audits stipulated in TMSA3 element 5 - Marine Consultants, Surveyors, Inspectors, Marine Managers, Superintendents, Shipmasters preparing for navigation assessments.
+The Navigation Assessors course is aimed at personnel requiring to demonstrate they hold a qualification to be able to conduct navigation audits stipulated in TMSA3 element 5, and includes; Marine Consultants, Surveyors, Inspectors, Marine Managers, Superintendents, and Shipmasters preparing for navigation assessments.

 Award of the Navigation Assessor's Qualification is dependent upon successful completion of two phases:

-Which consists of undertaking an actual Navigation Assessment and submitting a Navigational Assessment report for review.
-This report should closely follow the guidelines delivered during the course and contained within the presentation.
+Part B consists of undertaking an actual Navigation Assessment and submitting a Navigational Assessment report for review.
+This report should closely follow the guidelines delivered during the course.
+For more information on Part B, please click here.

-- Part A and B must be completed within nine months of the course start date.
+- Part A and B must be completed within nine months of the course start date (extended to 12 months due to Covid19).

 - Part B report submissions to be made to email@example.com

-'In addition to the Master’s navigational audit, the company should have procedures for shore-based specialist auditors, who are independent of the fleet management team, to carry out navigational audits and assessment of performance.
-This audit should be carried out while on passage and include an assessment of the effectiveness of the bridge team.'
+The guide to 'Safe Container Ship Operations', published by the 'Container Ship Safety forum', reads, '"n addition to the Master’s navigational audit, the company should have procedures for shore-based specialist auditors, who are independent of the fleet management team, to carry out navigational audits and assessment of performance.
+This audit should be carried out while on passage and include an assessment of the effectiveness of the bridge team," highlighting the importance of navigation assessment and the need for navigation assessors.

 The minimum entry requirement for students taking: